OREGON CHAPTER OF THE

 - Any person interested in its purposes may become a regular member of the Chapter upon payment of local dues.

-- Treasurer: The Treasurer shall have custody of the Funds of the Chapter and shall be a co-signatory on financial transactions.
+g.
+Treasurer: The Treasurer shall have custody of the Funds of the Chapter and shall be a co-signatory on financial transactions.
 The Treasurer shall be responsible for the collection of dues and other revenues, and payment of bills as approved by the Board.
-The Treasurer shall maintain the financial records of the organization, including records of all revenues and expenditures, and. shall make a report to the Board of Directors at each meeting of the Board and a complete financial report to the membership at the annual meeting.
+The Treasurer shall maintain the financial records of the organization, including records of all revenues and expenditures, and shall make a report to the Board at each meeting of the Board and a complete financial report to the membership at the annual meeting.

-- The membership may by majority vote of regular members attending the annual meeting determine that the offices of Secretary and Treasurer be combined.
-Each such vote shall authorize the creation of the combined office of Secretary-Treasurer for the next one-year term only.
+h.
+The membership may by majority vote of regular members attending the annual meeting determine that the offices of Secretary and Treasurer be combined.
+Each such vote shall authorize the creation of the combined office of Secretary-Treasurer for the next term only.

-- Communications Vice President: The Communications Vice President shall have the duties of managing and posting content to the chapter’s website, being chiefly responsible for monitoring email, and sending out chapter information and notices of events. .
+i.
+Communications Vice President: The Communications Vice President shall have the duties of managing and posting content to the chapter’s website, being chiefly responsible for monitoring email, and sending out chapter information and notices of events.

-Chapter officers shall be elected at the annual meeting of the Chapter each year.
+Chapter directors, including officers, shall be elected at the annual meeting of the Chapter.
 As required by the national by-laws, only members of the national organization shall be eligible to serve as officers of the local chapter.
 A member interested in running for office may submit his/her name to the nominating committee twenty-one (21) days prior to the annual meeting, and these names, along with any proposed by the committee itself, shall be presented to the general membership prior to the annual meeting.